DVDishka/Backuper/README.md

 * `Add directory to backup` - **(List of paths)** - Full directory paths to folders/files that you want to be backed up.
-World folders will be backed up automatically, so you do not need to specify world folders there (For example you can specify "plugins", "config")
+World folders will be backed up automatically, so you do not need to specify world folders there (For example you can specify "plugins", "config").
+You can also specify all files with "*".
 * `Exclude Directory From Backup` - **(List of paths)** - Full directory paths to folders/files that you want to be excluded from backup.
 If you want to backup everything from the **folder1** except some **folder1/file1** you can specify **folder1** in `addDirectoryToBackup` and **folder1/file1** in `excludeDirectoryFromBackup`.
 (The `backupsFolder` directory will be excluded automatically to prevent the loop)